pysal/pysal/docs/index.rst

       </div>
     </div>

-PySAL is an open source
-cross-platform library for geospatial data science with an emphasis on geospatial vector data written in Python.
-It supports the development of high level applications for spatial analysis, such as
+PySAL supports the development of high level applications for spatial analysis, such as

 -   detection of spatial clusters, hot-spots, and outliers